1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 8. Deploy the Container App Secret for the SCIM bridge.

-    > **Note**
-    >
-    > If you prefer to deploy the containers using the Azure Container App Commands, go to this section: [Azure ContainerApps Commands Deployment steps](#azure-container-apps-commands-deployment-steps), othersise follow the template file steps below.
+    > **Note:** If you prefer to deploy the containers using the Azure Container App Commands, go to this section: [Azure ContainerApps Commands Deployment steps](#azure-container-apps-commands-deployment-steps), othersise follow the template file steps below.
     >

     Create your Container App Secret: